 – ITU structural changes;

-– renumbering of Radio Regulation provisions6 resulting from the simplification of the Radio Regulations, provided the Radio Regulation provision text is not changed, e.g. removal of “S” from referenced Radio Regulation Article provisions;
+– renumbering of Radio Regulation provisions6, provided the Radio Regulation provision text is not changed;

 – updating of cross-references between ITU-R Recommendations;

 – deleting references to Questions that are no longer in force.

-13.2.5.2 Editorial revisions should not be regarded as draft revisions of Recommendations as specified in §§13.2.2 to 13.2.4, but each editorially updated Recommendation should be accompanied, until the next revision, by a footnote stating “Radiocommunication Study Group (nomenclature of Study Group to be inserted as appropriate) made editorial amendments to this Recommendation in the year (insert year in which amendments have been made) in accordance with Resolution ITU-R 1”.
+14.2.5.2 Editorial revisions should not be regarded as draft revisions of Recommendations as specified in §§14.2.2 to 14.2.4, but each editorially updated Recommendation should be accompanied, until the next revision, by a footnote stating “Radiocommunication Study Group (nomenclature of Study Group to be inserted as appropriate) made editorial amendments to this Recommendation in the year (insert year in which amendments have been made) in accordance with Resolution ITU-R 1”.